RococoN8R/oBro-productivity/README.md

 Ready to level up your productivity game?
 With these advanced features, oBro puts you in the driver’s seat.
 Navigate your Vault like a pro, take control of your data, and get back to ruling the world, one task at a time.
 Let’s do this!

-## Settings: Hidden
+## Settings: Hidden Secrets to Change Defaults

+Hey there, champ!
+We know oBro's trying to get it right, but sometimes defaults just don't cut it for everyone.
+Wanna tweak those settings to make oBro truly yours?
+Whether it’s adjusting defaults for arguments like search paths or tags, or even the size of header text, we’ve got you covered.
+Here’s how to uncover these hidden secrets:

+1. Go to **Settings** in your [Obsidian](https://www.obsidian.md/).
+Then go to **Community Plugins** and disable **Safe Mode**.
+This enables JavaScript libraries to run in your plugins
+2. Click on the **Settings Gear** and and make your updates

+Boom!
+That’s it.
+Customize to your heart’s content and make oBro work exactly the way you want it to.
+Easy peasy, lemon squeezy!

 # Contributing: We're Better Together

 Calling all organization aficionados!
 Got ideas, bugs to squash, or just wanna chat?
 Hit us up.
 We're all about making oBro even more epic, one brainstorm at a time.
 Got a killer feature in mind?
 Don't hold back – let's make some magic happen together.
+The [discussion is here](https://github.com/RococoN8R/oBro-productivity/discussions).

 # Support: Spread the Love